ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/appendix-3-test.md

 #### Command output

-You can display the shell which the command should run in by specifying the `command_line` option.
+You can visualize the shell by specifying the `command_line` option.
 You can also test for expected output in the instructions by specifying the line(s) where the expected output should be displayed.
 This is done by adding the pipe symbol (`|`).
 Since the first line should contain the command itself, the indexing of the expected output lines starts at 2.
 You can specify a span (if the expected output is more than one line) with the dash symbol, for example `"| 2-10"`.

 ```markdown
     Let's check is this command return the expected output: